Squared Distance Function on the Configuration Space of a planar Spider with Applications to Hooke Energy and Voronoi Distance: Voronoi distance

 \subsection{Critical points}

-In this section we will consider on the generic {\it smooth} spider space the {\it Voronoi distance function} $\min_{i=1}^n||x-a_i||$.
+In this section we will consider on the generic smooth spider space the {\it Voronoi distance function} $\min_{i=1}^n||x-a_i||$.
 To smoothen it at the feet $A_i$ and get a nicer gradient without modifying the level sets we will in fact work with

 This function is defined on the spider space $\mathcal{S}$, i.e. $\mathbb{V}(\xi):=V(\pi(\xi))$.
-A major role is naturally played here by the {\it Voronoi diagram} of the feet $A_1,\dots A_n\in{\Rz}^2$, i.e. the set
+A major role is naturally played here by the {\it Voronoi diagram} of the feet $A_1,\dots, A_n\in{\Rz}^2$, i.e. the set

 and its intersection with the work space: $\mathcal{V} \cap \mathcal{W}$.
 It is in fact the set of non-differentiability points of $V(x)$.
-The function itself being locally Lipschitz, it has everywhere a well-defined Clarke subdifferential $\partial V(x)$ and thus the notion of critical point makes sense for $V(x)$, i.e. $x$ is critical iff $0\in\partial V(x)$ which is equivalent to saying that $x$ belongs to the convex hull of those feet $A_i$ that realize the distance $V(x)$.
+The function itself being locally Lipschitz, has everywhere a well-defined Clarke subdifferential $\partial V(x)$ and thus the notion of critical point makes sense for $V(x)$, i.e. $x$ is critical iff $0\in\partial V(x)$ which is equivalent to saying that $x$ belongs to the convex hull of those feet $A_i$ that realize the distance $V(x)$.
 Otherwise, the point $x$ is called regular.

 Note that $\mathbb{V}(\xi)$ is locally Lipschitz, too and thus we can carry over the notion of the Clarke subdifferential to this situation.
-This is intuitively clear, but needs some extra explanation, see the Appendix.
-Clearly, $\mathbb{V}$ is differentiable outside $\pi^{-1}(\mathcal{V} \cap \mathcal{W})$.
+This is intuitively clear, but needs a precise definition and extra explanation, see the Appendix.
+Note that $\mathbb{V}$ is differentiable outside $\pi^{-1}(\mathcal{V} \cap \mathcal{W})$.

-The critical point theory of $V(x)$ in the plane is well understood, see \cite{Dirk}, obviously all the feet $A_i$ are global minima of the Voronoi potential $V(x)$.
+The critical point theory of $V(x)$ in the plane is well understood, see \cite{Dirk}.
+Obviously all the feet $A_i$ are global minima of the Voronoi potential $V(x)$.
 However, when moving to the spider space the situation presents some interesting features, the more so since there is some additional boundary information coming along.

-We first discuss the Delaunay and Voronoi tessellation of the affine plane.
-There are several ways to define this.
-Here we choose the \textit{void circle property} (vc): A point $Y$ \textit{has the $k$-th vc-property} if there exist a circle with center $Y$, which contains $k$ points from among $A_1,\dots,A_n$ and no points from the feet in its interior.
-The centers of circles form the \textit{$k$-th void circle set}. \textsl{We will assume as genericity condition that no points satisfy the 4-vc condition}, but remark that one can adapt the theory to a more general setting.
+We first recall the Delaunay and Voronoi tessellation of the affine plane.
+There are several ways to define these.
+Here we choose the \textit{void circle property} (vc): A point $Y$ \textit{has the $k$-th vc-property} if there exist a circle with centre $Y$, which contains $k$ points from among $A_1,\dots,A_n$ and no points from the feet in its interior.
+The centres of circles form the \textit{$k$-th void circle set}. \textsl{We will assume as genericity condition that no points satisfy the 4-vc condition}, but remark that one can adapt the theory to a more general setting.

 First we define the \textit{Delaunay tessellation} $DT(\mathcal{V})$: the 0-cells are the points $A_i$, the 1-cells are the edges which connect those vertices $A_i, A_j$ that are related to a point satisfying the 2-vc condition, the 2-cells are the cells characterized by triples related to points having the 3-vc property.
 Note that these are closed sets.